LaunchCoderGirlSTL/Data-Science-Assignments/etl_project/README.md

 # Project 2

-## Due Wednesday, June 12th, 2022.
+## Due Wednesday, Jan 12th, 2022.
 Code reviews will occur on this day

 Extract, Transform, Load (ETL) is a data integration process used to store data in a database so it can be used by others and create consistent results for analysis.